ayocodingit/adonis-queries/README.md

 # Adonis Queries

-Query builder lucid adonis.
+Query builder lucid adonis. this package is inspired by laravel query builder

 This package adds a query builder for use in the adonis framework.
 These query builders include:
  - when
  - whereDate
- - whereBetween
+ - whereBetween and whereNotBetween
  - whereBy and orWhereBy
  - whereHasBy and orWhereHasBy
+ - exists and doesntExist
+ - value

 ## Example:
 ### Query when